The John Laing Charitable Trust

 Governance

-The John Laing Charitable Trust (‘JLCT’) currently has six Trustees: Tim Foster, Christopher Laing OBE, Lynn Krige, Chris Waples, Stewart Laing and Alexandra Gregory.
+The John Laing Charitable Trust (‘JLCT’) currently has seven Trustees: Tim Foster, Christopher Laing OBE, Lynn Krige, Chris Waples, Stewart Laing, Alexandra Gregory and Pam Orchard.

 The Trustees meet formally up to four times during the year.
 In between meetings, established procedures are followed for decision making and approval of payments.